palladius/clouddeploy-platinum-path/step-by-step-guide.md

 **Notes**.

-* This script only works for app01 and appp02. app03 is designed to work only for the Simple Solution and is already working without any script.
+* This script only works for **app01** and **appp02**: *app03* is designed to work only for the Simple Solution and is already working without any script.
-* You should launch this script only if you deployed app01 or app02.
+* You should launch this script **only** if you deployed `app01` or `app02` all the way to CANARY and PROD, with different versions.
 * **Important** The first time you execute it, you need to wait ~one hour (🕰) for Gateway APIs to be 'installed' and fully functional in your GKE clusters.

 ### `16-solution2-test-by-curling-N-times.sh`

 Once you set up the traffic splitting "infrastructure", this script will simply do a `kubectl down` and `kubectl up` and test the setup.

-*Q. Why is this split into TWO scripts?* Initially the setuip part took a long time, while the kubernetes apply took one second.
+*Q. Why is this split into TWO scripts?* Initially the setup part took a long time, while the kubernetes apply took one second.
 Hence I split this in two parts to be able to edit the k8s Manifests and test the result with a click.
 After the code has stabilized, this still feels like a decent split, in case you want to edit manifests and see what changes in "prod".